alba-lang/lang-spec/sphinx/thoughts/ownership.rst

 ``once T``
     The type ``once T`` considered as a linear type, i.e. it has to be used exactly once.
-An object of type ``once T`` can only passed as an actual argument to functions if the type of the formal argument is also ``once T`` or if the formal argument is declared as ``once name: T``.
+An object of type ``once T`` can only be passed as an actual argument to functions if the type of the formal argument is also ``once T`` or if the formal argument is declared as ``once name: T``.